 Welcome!

-In my spare time, I create puzzlehunts, write fiction, host a podcast, play guitar, help run an annual awards show, and make cool things.
+In my spare time, I create puzzlehunts, write fiction, host a podcast, sing sea shanties, play guitar, help run an annual awards show, read and analyze literature, and make other cool things.
 (Some of the cool things are on this website!)

 Technical details

-This site is run using the static site generator Zola, with individual pages written using Markdown, and deployed using Netlify.
-I don't use a Zola theme or anything like that; any functionality on here, I have implemented myself.
+This site is run using the static site generator Zola, which is powered by Tera, and individual pages are written with Markdown.
+The site is deployed using Netlify.
+I don't use a default Zola theme or anything like that; any functionality on here, I have implemented myself.

 (Should I have used React or some other kind of framework?
 Perhaps!
 But I enjoyed creating everything from scratch; implementing new features is fun!
 I also enjoy how lightweight the end result is.)